fangq/iso2mesh/README.txt

  cork

 Once these binary files are recreated, you can run all the major functionalities of Iso2Mesh.
-The gtsset and gtrefine tools are depreciated and replaced by cork and tetgen.
+The gtrefine utility is depreciated and replaced by cork and tetgen.

 To compile the above external tools, the below tools must be pre-installed